-- Talk to people who do the two jobs you’re interested in to make sure you understand the realities of both.
-Then you will be better informed when it comes to making the final decision.
+- Talk to people who have the careers you’re interested in to make sure you understand the realities of both.

 Not sure about leaving home to study?

 - You need to decide how much you want to do the course.
 What is your long-term goal?
-What are your priorities?
-Perhaps there will be short-term pain for long-term gain.
+You may need to leave home to reach your career goal.